dabonetn/Apple2Card-Dan-CR-Board-/README.md

 There is a [YT video](https://www.youtube.com/watch?v=ViGnc-YHbAo) showing the firmware update process of the controller.

 ## Firmware Update with Apple ///
-The firmware update is now also possible with the Apple ///.
+The firmware update is now also possible with the Apple /// - and just as convenient as for the Apple II.

-Since Apple /// *cannot* use the ProDOS-based firmware disks (DANIITOOL...), a separate firmware update disk is provided for Apple ///.
+See the latest ZIP in [releases](https://github.com/ThorstenBr/Apple2Card/releases).

-This file needs to be copied to a real disk (or to a FloppyEmu).
+Since Apple /// *cannot* use the ProDOS-based firmware disks (DANIITOOL...), a separate firmware update disk is provided.

-The Apple /// firmware update is based on **Apple II DOS 3.3**.
-Therefore, it must be run in "**Apple ][ Emulation Mode**":
+There is one disk image which can be copied to a real disk or to a FloppyEmu (FLOPPY_APPLE3_DAN2_FWUPDATE....po).
+This floppy version only works when booted on the Apple /// as drive 1 (.D1).

-* Load the "**Apple ][ Emulation**" disk" first and start the machine.
+There is an alternate volume image which can be stored on the SD card of the DAN][ controller itself (VOLxx_APPLE3_DAN2_FWUPDATE....po - the xx needs to be replaced with a volume number (0-F)).

-* Then load the disk "**DOS3.3_APPLEIII_FWUPDATE_....dsk**" (from the release ZIP file) and press "RETURN".
+This volume can be loaded directly from the DAN][ controller:

-* The machine reboots in Apple ][ mode and loads the update utility.
+* Insert the floppy containing the "**FLOPPY_APPLE3_DAN2_FWUPDATE....po**" disk and start the machine.
 * Enter the slot number of your DAN ][ Controller (**Slot 1-4** for Apple ///).
-* When the utility asks to "PRESS RESET TO START THE UPDATE", then just press the single RESET button on the Apple /// (no CTRL-RESET etc).
+* When the utility asks to "PRESS RESET TO START THE UPDATE", then press the **single RESET button** on the Apple ///.
+Do *not* press CTRL-RESET etc.
-* The reset timing on the Apple /// is a little tricky.
-If the utility reports "NO SYNC", just press RESET again (may need a few attempts).
+* The reset triggers a wam-start, resets the DAN][ controller and immediately starts the firmware update.

 # SD Cards
 Either micro SD or micro SDHC cards may be used - with up to 32 GB capacity.